BatchClayderman/LaTeXChecker/README.md

 This version of the script cannot run.
 It acts as a thought provider here.

+### v1.7

+This is the first version for handling complex structures that can be executed directly.

 ## LaTeXChecker (LaTeXChecker v2.0)

 This is the initial version of ``LaTeXChecker.py`` that supports complex structures with understanding the LaTeX files.